markymarc11/Notebook/README.md

  HIST3812
 January 10th 2018
 “If we stop interpreting, if we stop rehearsing, if we stop reproducing, the very existence of the original is at stake.
 It might stop having abundant copies and slowly disappear.”
--what about those people who cannot visit Paris every day to visit the Louvre?
+- what about those people who cannot visit Paris every day to visit the Louvre?
--what about authenticity?
+- what about authenticity?
 Who is looking for authenticity?
--collective memory
+- collective memory
--but without these copies, would we value the original as much?
+- but without these copies, would we value the original as much?
 What does originality mean?
 “The original although only in the name”
 The value of replications..